abstractLang/abstract/Website/docs/language_reference/conditionals.md

 # First condition evaluated.
 # as 10 != 0, it will fall to the next elif
 if value == 0
-    Std.Console.log("value is exactly 0!")
+    Std.Console.writeln("value is exactly 0!")

 # as 10 != 1, it will fall to the next elif
 elif value == 1
-    Std.Console.log("value is exactly 1!")
+    Std.Console.writeln("value is exactly 1!")

 # as 10 > 5, it will fall to the next elif
 elif value < 5
-    Std.Console.log("Value is lower than 5 but greater than 1!")
+    Std.Console.writeln("Value is lower than 5 but greater than 1!")

 # as 10 == 10, the next statement will be processed
 elif value >= 10
-    Std.Console.log("Value is equal or greater than 10!")
+    Std.Console.writeln("Value is equal or greater than 10!")

 # It's impossible to a number to be greater than 11
 # and not be greater than 10.
 This condition is unreachable.
 elif value > 11
-    Std.Console.log("Value is greater than 11!")
+    Std.Console.writeln("Value is greater than 11!")

 # A new if keyword will start a new cascade
 if value == 11
-    Std.Console.log("Value is exactly 11!")
+    Std.Console.writeln("Value is exactly 11!")

 # If all conditions in the cascade evaluate to false
 # the else statement will aways be processed
 else
-    Std.Console.log("Value is not 11")
+    Std.Console.writeln("Value is not 11")

 ```